Lot4Fun/DLISE/README.md

 - Docker 20.10.7

-In addition to above system requeirements, you need to create [Copernicus Marine Environment Monitoring Service (CMEMS)](https://marine.copernicus.eu/) account and get login ID and PASSWORD.
+In addition to above system requirements, you need to create [Copernicus Marine Environment Monitoring Service (CMEMS)](https://marine.copernicus.eu/) account and get login ID and PASSWORD.

 ### Installation

-This repogitory will run on the Docker container.
+This repository will run on the Docker container.

 #### Build Docker image